 • d2H is now client’s leading transactional agency

-Client is a leading provider of insurance products for seniors specializing in Final Expense insurance – a category that is mature in the general market.
-Client partnered with d2H principals to ascertain whether the Hispanic market represented a significant and cost-effective growth segment.
-The lead flow generated by d2H today represents millions of dollars in new and high lifetime value policies every month over the last 5 years.
+A leading provider of insurance products for seniors specializing in Final Expense insurance – a category that is mature in the general market – partnered with d2H to ascertain whether the Spanish language market represented a significant and cost-effective growth segment.
+The lead flow generated by our Spanish advertising campaign represents millions of dollars in new and high lifetime value policies every month over the last 5 years.

 • 50,000+ Hispanic policy holders